Climate and Average Weather Year Round at Santorini Airport Greece

 The brighter period of the year lasts for 3.5 months, from May 6 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 27, with an average of 8.4 kWh.
+The brightest month of the year at Santorini Airport is June, with an average of 8.2 kWh.

 The darker period of the year lasts for 3.4 months, from November 2 to February 14, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is December 21, with an average of 2.3 kWh.
+The darkest month of the year at Santorini Airport is December, with an average of 2.4 kWh.

 The topography within 2 miles of Santorini Airport contains very significant variations in elevation, with a maximum elevation change of 1,109 feet and an average elevation above sea level of 139 feet.
 Within 10 miles also contains very significant variations in elevation (1,857 feet).
 Within 50 miles contains very significant variations in elevation (3,278 feet).

 The area within 2 miles of Santorini Airport is covered by water (52%) and cropland (16%), within 10 miles by water (90%), and within 50 miles by water (96%).